AsmaaMHadir/data-analytics-projects/README.md

 1. Resulting Dataset
 <img width="585" alt="dataset" src="https://github.com/AsmaaMHadir/data-analytics-projects/assets/46932156/e4b37db7-2140-4f3d-bf03-8cab465492da">

-Top 10 most viewed videos in the dataset:
+Top 10 most viewed videos in the dataset

 <img width="625" alt="top" src="https://github.com/AsmaaMHadir/data-analytics-projects/assets/46932156/3a343600-ed2a-42c7-b700-f304935c2128">

 If you would like to have access to the dataset for your own analysis, I will be including a Kaggle link very soon.